-The largest category is the Food Preparation & Serving, as it includes our pots, pans, small appliances, and dishes.
-Basically, if it has anything to do with preparing or serving food, it is located at the left side of our kitchen, easily accessible from the stove.
+The largest category was Food Preparation & Serving, as it includes our pots, pans, small appliances, and dishes.
+Basically, if it has anything to do with preparing or serving food, it is located at the left side of our kitchen, so it’s easily accessible from the stove.

 Organize by Purpose

 While I mentioned this a little bit above, I can’t express the importance of organizing by function.
 Seriously, this has changed the way I think about my entire house.
 In the kitchen, it actually divided my dishes in two — my drinkware is actually on the opposite side of the kitchen from the rest of my dishes.

 I never would have thought to do this before.
 Except for my best friend, coffee.